Medications for alcohol dependence: When to prescribe

 - doses: acamprosate two tablets TDS (less if <60kg); naltrexone one tab daily.

 - has been less well researched, but is well known by patients and their families

 - variable results with modest effect, enhanced by

 - small DASSA-funded program for existing clients in whom other treatment options have failed

 - can be used with acamprosate (not recommended with naltrexone).

-The Pharmacotherapies indicated for alcohol dependence (PDF 17KB) factsheet describes what each of these medications does, when to start treatment, the term of the treatment, side effects, contraindications and precautions.
+The Pharmacotherapies indicated for alcohol dependence (PDF 17KB) factsheet describes what each of these medications does, when to start treatment, the term of the treatment, side effects, contraindications

 For information about the effectiveness of different medications in relapse prevention, see DASSA Monograph No. 26: Pharmacotherapies for relapse prevention in alcohol dependence (PDF 4830KB)